LSST TVS SC Subgroup: Microlensing

 Products

-The first outlines a modification to the Wide-Fast-Deep survey strategy that would extend its coverage to include the Galactic Bulge, Plane and Magellenic Clouds.
+• The first White Paper outlines a modification to the Wide-Fast-Deep survey strategy that would extend its coverage to include the Galactic Bulge, Plane and Magellenic Clouds.

 Microlensing group members are actively developing metrics for the evaluation of survey operations simulations with respect to microlensing science, as well as a number of other open-source software tools for microlensing, including filters for the ANTARES broker, to enable microlensing events to be identified from current survey discoveries.